GotoRen/pipecd-k8s-manifest-playground/README.md

 # pipecd-k8s-manifest-playground

-K8s manifest for testing PipeCD
+This repository is a Kubernetes manifest for testing PipeCD.

-## PipeCD / Piped config
+## PipeCD / Piped

 - https://github.com/pipe-cd/pipecd